Why is Sugar So Addictive?

 The feeling of pleasure associated with eating sugar often overrides any intellectual understanding we have that it is bad for us.
 And when we consume sugar for an extended period of time, the amount of sugar required to get that initial feeling of pleasure from the dopamine signal increases; thus, we need to eat more and more sugar to get the same pleasurable experience.

-And when we stop eating sugar there is a period of withdrawal – you can feel very uncomfortable, even sick.
+And when we stop eating sweet things there is a period of withdrawal – you can feel very uncomfortable, even sick.
 To get back to feeling normal we consume sugar.
 It is a vicious cycle.
 This is the same cycle in addiction to drugs such as cocaine and heroin.
 In fact, some studies have shown that sugar is more addictive than these illicit drugs.

 Additionally, chronic overconsumption can cause the dysregulation of a hormone called leptin.
 Leptin helps in signalling feelings of satiety.
 So, when leptin is not working properly, food cravings can result.